Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-styling/index.md

 - A good first step is to know what the default styles look like.

-- You can check these out using the Chromes dev tools and disable any link stylesheets.
+- You can check these out using the Chrome's dev tools and disable any link stylesheets.

 - To access the dev tools inside of Chrome right-click inside of your browser window and click inspect (`<ctrl>` + `<alt>` + `<i>`).